isomerpages/mpa-seathedifference/_make-a-splash/Design Engineer.md

 From conceptualising eco-friendly designs to bringing them to life, Naazira's maritime voyage is a testament to the boundless possibilities the digital revolution holds.
 Through her eyes, we uncover how a blend of innovation and design thinking can move the industry to be greener and more sustainable maritime industry.

 Intrigued to learn more?
-Set sail to other episodes of **Make A Splash** and explore diverse maritime professions that are steering the industry into a new era
+Set sail to other episodes of **Make A Splash** and explore diverse maritime professions that are steering the industry into a new era.